Currently over 20 languages are spoken in East Ayrshire including Polish, Russian, Arabic, Latvian, Chinese and Urdu.

-The EAL team is part of the East Ayrshire Support Team (EAST).
-It provides support for children and young people in East Ayrshire who:
+The English as an Additional Language (EAL) team is part of East Ayrshire Support Team (EAST).
+It provides support for children and young people from 2 to 18 years who:

 - have little or no English